Battery Supply Chain > Cathode Active Materials

 - Statistical control: stable lot-to-lot behavior is required for automated cell lines and warranty-grade performance.

-Worldwide pCAM (precursor) production bases
+pCAM (precursor) production bases worldwide

 Many large suppliers operate pCAM plants as upstream inputs to CAM.
 This table lists representative pCAM bases where the precursor stage is explicitly disclosed.